rockettheme/docs/Docs/joomla/extensions/roksprocket/lists_mode.md

 ![][lists_2]

 :   1. **Theme** This sets the theme for displaying lists in the module.
 [13%, 37%, se]
-    2. **Collapsible Preview** This toggle allows you to enable or disable the collapsible preview capability of the module.
-[15%, 50%, sw]
+    2. **Display Limit** The amount of articles to show when rendering.
+[17%, 37%, se]
-    3. **Display Limit** The amount of articles to show when rendering.
-[21%, 37%, se]
+    3. **Collapsible Preview** This toggle allows you to enable or disable the collapsible preview capability of the module.
+[21%, 45%, sw]
     4. **Preview Length** This option sets the amount of words you wish to limit the preview to within the module's article display.
 [26%, 67%, sw]
     5.  **Strip HTML Tags** This option removes HTML tags from the description of an article.
 [31%, 37%, se]
     6. **Preview Per Page** This option allows you to set the number of article previews that appear per page in the module.
 [35%, 64%, sw]